fbpx

 • Fintech Companies: Disrupted traditional banking with innovative digital solutions like mobile banking, peer-to-peer payments, and robo-advisors.

-• Banks: Adopted digital technologies to streamline processes, enhance customer experiences, and offer personalized financial services.
+• Banks: Adopted digital technologies to streamline business processes, enhance customer experiences, and offer personalized financial services.

 • Telehealth: Enabled remote consultations and patient monitoring, improving accessibility and convenience.